uc-cdis/gen3.org/content/resources/user/query-data.md

 ## Flat Model
 In the Flat Model, our microservice *Guppy* converts GraphiQL queries and hits the Elasticsearch database.
 Here, queries support Aggregations for string (bin counts; number of records that each key has) and numeric (summary statistics such as minimum, maximum, sum, etc) fields.
+For more details see the full description on our [Github repositories](https://github.com/uc-cdis/guppy/blob/master/doc/queries.md).

 ### Querying
 Guppy allows you to query the raw data with offset, the maximum number of rows, sorting, and filters.
 Queries by default return the first 10 entries.
 To return more entries, the query call can specify a larger number such as `(first: 100)`.